ChrisBit/FrontendAssignments/README.md

+# 2018.03.10 - Javascript 1 - Module Assignment 2

-A collection of snippets.
-Part of a front-end lecture.
+A collection of small snippets.
+Part of a front-end lecture I took in the beginning of my career.